georgeslabreche/opssat-smartcam/train/README.md

 What the script does:
 1. Invokes the `label_image.py` script to classify each image.
 This script uses the trained model to classify an image with a label.
 2. By default, a classification is accepted if the confidence level is greater than or equal to 70%.
+This is configurable.
 3. The classified images are copied to `repo/my_model_name/data/classification`.
 4. A classification confidence log is saved as a CSV file in `repo/my_model_name/data/classification/confidences.csv`.